What is Baptism?

 Baptism In Water

 The first real mention of baptism in scripture can be found at the beginning of the Gospels.
 This baptism was performed by John the Baptist, the cousin of Jesus according to the flesh.
-Scripture points out that John’s baptism was a baptism of repentance and that it was to be disregarded once the Messiah came on to the scene.
+Scripture points out that John’s baptism was a baptism of repentance and that it was to decrease once the Messiah came on to the scene.

 Then said Paul, John verily baptized with the baptism of repentance, saying unto the people, that they should believe on him which should come after him, that is, on Christ Jesus.